-👋 I’m a second-year PhD student at UCL SpaceTimeLab, researching conversational systems (large language models) for complex routing problems, supervised by Dr James Haworth, Dr Aldo Lipani, and Dr Stefano Cavazzi.
+I’m a first-year PhD student at UCL SpaceTimeLab, researching conversational systems (large language models) for complex routing problems, supervised by Dr James Haworth, Dr Aldo Lipani, and Dr Stefano Cavazzi.
 I am broadly interested in understanding how language models can be adapted for geospatial data.
 My research is funded by the Ordnance Survey and UKRI/EPSRC.

 At UCL, I’m a postgraduate teaching assistant for Geospatial Programming (CEGE0096), Spatial Analysis and Computation (CEGE0097), and Spatial-Temporal Data Analysis and Data Mining (CEGE0042) in 2023/24 academic year.